For More Information

 In either program, students may elect to concentrate in music history or theory and analysis.
 Course work consists of proseminars and seminars: proseminars typically survey an array of topics illustrating the representative avenues of research and methodological approaches; seminars are intensive investigation devoted to a single topic and stress original research.
 All students work closely with the Graduate Program Chair in Musicology in choosing courses appropriate to their specific research interest.

-Prospective applicants are encouraged to contact the Graduate Program Chair in Musicology, Eric Chafe, to discuss which of the two options, M.A. or M.F.A., would be appropriate.
+Prospective applicants are encouraged to contact the Graduate Program Chair in Musicology, Allan Keiler, to discuss which of the two options, M.A. or M.F.A., would be appropriate.

 The Slosberg Music Center houses an extensive collection of period instruments including two harpsichords and an historic Viennese fortepiano, which are stored in the Jencks Early Music Room.
 The Creative Arts Library in the main university library is a first-class research library with strong holdings in scholarly music editions, journals, and microfilm reprints of original materials, as well as the Walter F. and Alice Gorham Collection of Early Music Imprints, 1501-1650.
 Brandeis also belongs to the Boston-area library consortium, allowing graduate students to use books in major libraries in the area.